Interstate 40: Arkansas

 I-40 enters the west-central part of the state and runs for 285 mi in Arkansas.
 The route passes through Van Buren, where it intersects the southbound I-540/US 71 to Fort Smith.
 The route continues east to Alma to intersect I-49 north to Fayetteville, Arkansas.
 Running through the Ozark Mountains, I-40 serves Ozark, Clarksville, Russellville, Morrilton, and Conway.
-The route turns south after Conway and enters North Little Rock, which brings high volume interchanges with I-430, I-30/US 65/US 67/US 167, and I-440/Highway 440 (AR 440).
+The route turns south after Conway and enters North Little Rock, which brings high volume interchanges with I-430, I-30/US 65/US 67/US 167, and I-440.
 The Interstate continues east through Lonoke, Brinkley, and West Memphis on the eastside.
 I-40 briefly overlaps I-55 in West Memphis before it crosses the Mississippi River on the Hernando de Soto Bridge and enters Memphis, Tennessee.